Client Education Library

 Vet examining a dog in office

-As previously mentioned, any new lumps or bumps on your dog should be evaluated by your veterinarian.
+As mentioned earlier, your veterinarian should check out any new lumps or bumps on your dog.
 A thorough physical exam can help your veterinarian narrow down a list of possible diagnoses.
-Additionally, providing your veterinarian with a detailed history of your pet can be helpful.
+Additionally, you can help out by providing a detailed history of your pet.

-Let your veterinarian know whether the lump developed suddenly, if you’ve noticed any changes in your dog’s behavior, and whether or not the lump has grown or changed since you first noticed it.
+Let your veterinarian know whether the issue developed as a sudden lump on your dog under the skin or on the surface of the skin, if you’ve noticed any changes in your dog’s behavior, and whether the lump has grown or changed since you first noticed it.

-Many different types of lumps and bumps on dogs can appear and feel similar, so testing the lump to determine exactly what it is and whether or not it could be potentially problematic for your pet is always advised.
-Bloodwork and/or imaging, such as radiographs (X-rays), may also be recommended based on your dog’s specific case.
+Many different types of lumps and bumps on dogs can appear and feel similar, so testing the lump to determine exactly what it is and whether it could be potentially problematic for your pet is always advised.
+Your veterinarian may recommend bloodwork and/or imaging, such as radiographs (X-rays), based on your dog’s specific case.
 There are financing options available that can help, such as the CareCredit credit card.* Knowing that you can finance the laboratory and diagnostic services your dog needs can give you peace of mind.

 The first recommended test is usually a fine needle aspirate and cytology.
-This is a quick, non-invasive, and affordable test in which your veterinarian will use a needle to suck out, or aspirate, cells from the lump to determine their origin and behavior.
+This is a quick, non-invasive, and affordable test in which your veterinarian will use a needle to suck out (aspirate) cells from the lump to determine their origin and behavior.
 The cells are then smeared on a glass slide, stained, and evaluated under the microscope.

-In some cases a biopsy will be recommended.
+In some cases, your veterinarian will recommend biopsy.
 This is a more invasive procedure in which your veterinarian will take a small chunk of tissue from the lump and send it to a pathologist.
-Your dog will likely require some form of sedation for this procedure, but can usually return home the same day.
+Your dog will likely need some form of sedation for this procedure but can usually return home the same day.
 Biopsy samples are almost always diagnostic and can tell you exactly what is causing your pet’s lump and what treatment options are available.

 Corgi in veterinary office

-After the lump is tested and a diagnosis is confirmed, your veterinarian will guide you through treatment options, if necessary.
+After your veterinarian tests the lump and confirms a diagnosis, they will guide you through treatment options for your dog, if necessary.
 As discussed, treatment can vary greatly depending on the type of lump your dog has.

 • Surgical removal